-Doug Dreyer, Director of Operations for the Christian Care/Fellowship Square Phoenix campus, originally installed this technology while at our sister campus in Historic Mesa.
+Doug Dreyer, Director of Operations for the Christian Care/Fellowship Square Phoenix campus, initially connected this technology at our sister campus in Historic Mesa.
 When he transferred to Phoenix in October, he installed the kiosks almost immediately.
-"Our check-in process is now streamlined with a touchless, non-invasive wall mount thermometer and an electronic self-check in form, which means our visitors no longer need to fill out lengthy paper forms when visiting their loved ones."
+"Our check-in process is now streamlined with a touchless, non-invasive wall mount thermometer and an electronic self-check-in form, which means our visitors no longer need to fill out lengthy paper forms when visiting their loved ones."

-Each kiosk is monitored by staff or volunteers, to help answer any questions and to ensure everyone completes the screening process before proceeding further.
+Staff or volunteers are stationed at each kiosk to help answer any questions and ensure everyone completes the screening process before proceeding further.

-One of the most important benefits of using the kiosks is an increased efficiency in contact tracing.
-Kristie Larsen, Executive Director says, "By utilizing this low-cost technology, we can maintain our contact tracing and access the information more efficiently if one of our residents or a staff member tests positive for COVID-19.
-This helps keep everyone safe and healthy."
+One of the most important benefits of using the kiosks is increased efficiency in contact tracing.
+Kristie Larsen, Executive Director, says, "By utilizing this low-cost technology, we can maintain our contact tracing and access the information more efficiently if one of our residents or a staff member tests positive for COVID-19.
+These procedures help keep everyone safe and healthy."

 Physically distanced, together

-The benefits of living in a retirement community have been amplified during the pandemic.
-When Arizona shut down and quarantine was mandated by local government, many seniors found themselves more isolated than ever.
+The benefits of living in a retirement community have become even more apparent during the pandemic.
+When Arizona shut down and the local government issued a mandate to quarantine, many seniors found themselves more isolated than ever.

-However, rather than being isolated in a single-family home, our residents were receiving daily meal deliveries from the waitstaff they have grown to know and love.
+However, rather than being isolated in a single-family home, our residents received daily meal deliveries from the waitstaff they have grown to know and love.
 The Activities department found new ways to keep residents socially engaged even though we couldn't gather in person.

-If a resident needed repairs in their apartment, they could put in a work order as usual, knowing that the tech visiting their home had been carefully screened and was following strict infection control procedures.
-For residents and staff alike, Fellowship Square/Christian Care became our own safety bubble, an insulated and supportive community.
+Suppose a resident needed repairs in their apartment.
+In that case, they could put in a work order, as usual, knowing that the tech visiting their home had been carefully screened and was following strict infection control procedures.
+Fellowship Square/Christian Care became a safety bubble for residents and staff alike, an insulated and supportive community.

 Together, we felt safer here than anywhere else.

-On April 29th, Arizona Governor Doug Ducey issued an Executive Order titled 'Return Stronger', which allowed businesses to resume operations in a limited capacity.
-Additional businesses were permitted to open over the following few weeks.
-While we were all very excited, out an abundance of caution, we followed suit in a decidedly slower pace.
-Each phase of our reopening was carefully planned to make sure we were taking every possible precaution to prevent the spread of COVID-19 to our senior living community.
+On April 29th, Arizona Governor Doug Ducey issued an Executive Order titled 'Return Stronger', which allowed some businesses to resume operations in a limited capacity.
+Others were permitted to open over the following few weeks.
+While we were all very excited, we followed suit in a decidedly slower pace out of an abundance of caution.
+We carefully planned each phase of our reopening to ensure we took every possible precaution to prevent the spread of COVID-19 to our senior living community.

-During the shutdown, visits in Independent Living were restricted to those of absolute essential need, medical necessity or emergencies.
+During the shutdown, Independent Living visits were restricted to essential needs, medical necessities, or emergencies.
 On May 8th, residents were able to welcome visitors again, as long as visitors followed all safety protocols set in place.
-Over the next few months, community spaces and amenities began open up as well.
+Over the next few months, community spaces and amenities began to open as well.
 Finally, on September 23rd, we opened our dining room at 50% capacity.

-In the meantime, at Fellowship Square Phoenix, friends and neighbors are able to enjoy meals together again.
-While the main dining room isn't open to guests quite yet, friends and families are able to reserve the private dining room so they can share meals and still maintain 6 feet of physical distance.
+In the meantime, at Fellowship Square Phoenix, friends and neighbors can enjoy meals together again.
+While the main dining room isn't open to guests quite yet, friends and families can reserve the private dining room so they can share meals and still maintain 6 feet of physical distance.
 And for residents who aren't quite ready to eat outside their apartment, we are still delivering meals in person.
-The Activities department is going strong, hosting events at regular intervals so group sizes can remain small while still giving everyone an opportunity to attend.
+The Activities Department is going strong, hosting events at regular intervals so group sizes can remain small while still giving everyone an opportunity to attend.
 If you haven’t already, be sure to check out our Facebook page, @fssphoenix

-If you are on the fence about whether this is the right time for you or a loved one to make the move – consider all that you are missing.
-As the American actress Shirley MacLaine once stated, "Fear makes strangers of people who would be friends."
+If you are on the fence about whether this is the right time for you or a loved one to make a move, consider all you are missing.
+As the American actress, Shirley MacLaine once stated, "Fear makes strangers of people who would be friends."